 Bicalutamide is a non-steroidal antiandrogen, devoid of other endocrine activity.
-It binds to the wild type or normal androgen receptor without activating gene expression, and thus inhibits the androgen stimulus.
+It binds to androgen receptors without activating gene expression, and thus inhibits the androgen stimulus.
 Regression of prostatic tumours results from this inhibition.
 Clinically, discontinuation of bicalutamide can result in the 'antiandrogen withdrawal syndrome' in a subset of patients.